ACNS1833

 • Patients must have a body surface area (BSA) of ≥ 0.5 m² at enrollment.

-• Patients must have adequate renal, liver, cardiac and bone marrow function as defined the by protocol.
+• Patients must have adequate renal, liver, cardiac, and bone marrow function as defined by the protocol.

 • Patients with a known seizure disorder should be stable.